Uber introduces a credit card

 Applying for the card is easy.
 Starting November 2, Uber will give users the option to get the card right in its app, and will populate all of the information they have on file for their customers into the application.

-Folks can also apply for the card online.
+Folks also can apply for the card online.

 After a few minutes, an applicant can get a verdict on their creditworthiness and then… Presto!
 The card is automatically available for use for Uber rides and UberEats purchases and a physical card will show up in the mail within a week or so.

-The no-fee card offers a bonus of $100 after spending $500 on purchases within the first 90 days and has other perks like 4% back on restaurants, takeout, and bar purchases; 3% back on airfare, hotels, and Airbnb or other short-stay rentals; 2% back on online purchases; and 1% back on everything else.
+The no-fee card offers a bonus of $100 after spending $500 on purchases within the first 90 days, and has other perks, like 4 percent back on restaurants, take-out and bar purchases; 3 percent back on airfare, hotels and Airbnb or other short-stay rentals; 2 percent back on online purchases; and 1 percent back on everything else.

 The new card also gives users a $50 credit for online subscriptions (after spending $5,000 on the card per-year), phone insurance of up to $600 if someone uses the card to pay their monthly phone bill; and exclusive invites to events for card members.

-To unpack that a bit, in exchange for fronting the cash and getting information about the $5,000+ worth of stuff you’ve bought, Uber will give hook you up with $50.
+To unpack that a bit, in exchange for fronting the cash and getting information about the $5,000+ worth of stuff you’ve bought, Uber will hook you up with $50.
 And the company’s card will also insure your phone once it has information on your carrier and what you’re spending money on through that carrier.

 That’s an almost Amazonian level of information Uber could get about its customers.
-But, David Richter told me that the company would not be selling any of the data it collects to third parties.
+But, David Richter told me the company would not be selling to third parties any of the data it collects.

-Folks can also track and redeem points for Uber credits, cash back, and gift cards.
+Folks can also track and redeem points for Uber credits, cash back and gift cards.

-The app’s integration within Uber looks beautiful, and it’s a clever way to capture all that valuable data… If you’ve already given up on the notion that data is any way private or not a commodity then the card is probably not a bad bet… the perks seem good.
+The app’s integration within Uber looks beautiful, and it’s a clever way to capture all that valuable data… If you’ve already given up on the notion that data is any way private or not a commodity, then the card is probably not a bad bet… the perks seem good.

 For a comparison of how the perks stack up, here’s a list of NerdWallet’s top rewards credit cards.